djrrb/Python-for-Visual-Designers-Summer-2022/README.md

 ## Zine

 Each student is encouraged to contribute 6 pages or 3 spreads for the class zine, which will be available in PDF as well as print-on-demand.
 The format is A5, full bleed, and the submission deadline is August 25.
-[Drawbot templates](/zine)
+[Drawbot templates »](/zine)

 Past zines, for inspiration: